 For the purpose of this subarticle, wells do not include active observation wells as defined in Public Resources Code Section 3008 subdivision (c), or wells that have been properly abandoned in accordance with Public Resources Code Section 3208.

+“Wellhead” means the piping, casing, tubing and connected valves protruding above the earth's surface for an oil or natural gas well.
+The wellhead ends where the flow line connects to a wellhead valve.
+The wellhead does not include other equipment at the well site except for any conveyance through which gas is vented to the atmosphere.

 “Well casing vent” means an opening on a well head that blocks or allows natural gas to flow to the atmosphere or to a vapor collection system.

-“Well stimulation treatment” means the treatment of a well designed to enhance crude oil and natural gas production or recovery by increasing the permeability of the formation and as further defined by the Division of Oil, Gas, and Geothermal Resources SB 4 Well Stimulation Treatment Regulations, Title 14, Division 2, Chapter 4, Subchapter 2, Article 2, section 1761(a) (June 16, 2017), which is incorporated herein by reference.
+“Well stimulation treatment” means the treatment of a well designed to enhance crude oil and natural gas production or recovery by increasing the permeability of the formation and as further defined by the Geologic Energy Management Division (CalGEM) SB 4 Well Stimulation Treatment Regulations, Title 14, Division 2, Chapter 4, Subchapter 2, Article 2, section 1761(a) (June 16, 2017), which is incorporated herein by reference.

-Note: Authority cited: Sections 38510, 38562, 39600, 39601 and 41511, Health and Safety Code.
+Note: Authority cited: Sections 38510, 38562, 38566, 39600, 39601 and 41511, Health and Safety Code.
 Reference: Sections 38551, 38560, 39600 and 41511, Health and Safety Code.